FAQs

 married put

-Primary market The part of the market that deals with the issuance of new securities
+Primary market: the market that deals with the issuance of new securities

-Secondary market The part of the market where investors purchase securities/ETFs from other investors
+Secondary market: where investors purchase securities/ETFs from other investors

 Continuous net settlement (CNS) Method of securities clearing and settlement using a clearing house, which matches transactions to securities available, resulting in one net receive or deliver position at the end of the day.